-(iii) Assumptions related to the process parameters: The current models are highly idealised and do not consider the experimental variability arising from chatter, vibration and loop stiffness of the machine tool.
-In precision grinding, these can make significant influence
+(iii) Assumptions related to the process parameters: The current models do not consider the experimental variability arising from chatter, vibration and loop stiffness of the machine tool.
+In precision grinding, these factors can significantly influence the grinding outcomes.

 4 Methods based on experimental design and analysis

-The experimental design and analysis related methods based their predictions on Design of experiments, data processing and analysis.
+The experimental design and analysis related methods based their predictions on design of experiments, data processing and analysis.
 Regression analysis, Quantile Regressions, Response Surface methodology and Taguchi methods for the design of experiments (DoE) are the most wide-spread methodologies for predicting surface roughness.

 4.1 Regression methods